lvgl/lvgl/docs/overview/display.md

 Usually, the opacity of the screen is `LV_OPA_COVER` to provide a solid background for its children.
 If it's not the case (opacity &lt; 100%) the display's background color or image will be visible.
 See the [Display background](#display-background) section for more details.
 If the display's background opacity is also not `LV_OPA_COVER` LVGL has no solid background to draw.

-This configuration (transparent screen ans display) could be used to create for example OSD menus where a video is played to lower layer, and menu is created on an upper layer.
+This configuration (transparent screen and display) could be used to create for example OSD menus where a video is played on a lower layer, and a menu is overlayed on an upper layer.

-To handle transparent displays special (slower) color mixing algorithms needs to be used by LVGL so this feature needs to enabled with `LV_COLOR_SCREEN_TRANSP` n `lv_conf.h`.
+To handle transparent displays special (slower) color mixing algorithms need to be used by LVGL so this feature needs to enabled with `LV_COLOR_SCREEN_TRANSP` in `lv_conf.h`.
 As this mode operates on the Alpha channel of the pixels `LV_COLOR_DEPTH = 32` is also required.
-The Alpha channel of 32-bit colors will be 0 where there are no objects and will be 255 where there are solid objects.
+The Alpha channel of 32-bit colors will be 0 where there are no objects and 255 where there are solid objects.

 In summary, to enable transparent screen and displays to create OSD menu-like UIs:
 - Enable `LV_COLOR_SCREEN_TRANSP` in `lv_conf.h`